mirzawaqasahmed/f5-big-iq-lab/docs/class01/class1.rst

 Below Virtual Servers and Pool Members can be used in the context of the  (UDF lab) for this class.

-.. warning:: After starting the blueprint in UDF, connect to the BIG-IP Cluster BOS-vBIGIP01.termmarc.com and BOS-vBIGIP02.termmarc.com, make sure the cluster shows **In Sync**.

 - **Test Web Site:** *(used in module 4)*

 ==================  ============ ======== ============================ ============